profsmith89/ctps/_sources/chap05.md

 [^fn10]: There is no as-clause in the with-statement on line 19 because we previously created and named the object whose lifetime ends when the with-block is exited.

+[^fn11]: Line 24 of \`guess-server.py\` names the object returned from \`conn2client.recv\` call \`msg\`.
+This object is a string, and if it is the empty string, the server knows that the client has hung up and it ends the message processing loop.
+If the message isn't the empty string, the server converts the message, which should be a string in an integer suit in this game, into an integer to compare it against the secret number.
+In other server scripts, line 27 might be more complicated depending on the message structure.

-[^fn11]: If the server breaks the connection before the client, the connection won't be shut down properly and you'll have to wait for the operating system to timeout a bunch of networking resources.
+[^fn12]: If the server breaks the connection before the client, the connection won't be shut down properly and you'll have to wait for the operating system to timeout a bunch of networking resources.
 No big deal, but it is annoying when you can't immediately run your next test.

+[^fn13]: The interleaving of the output that you see might look different since we cannot predict the way a machine will run two independent processes.
+Our machines are constantly running a small part of one program and then switching to run a small part of another, which makes it look like the machine is running them all at the same time---look up *timesharing* to learn more.
+To avoid this unpredictability, I carefully constructed the sequence diagram for this game to have the client and server alternate in sending messages (i.e., there's never any confusion about which should be talking and which should be listening).

-[^fn12]: The nohup command is an infrequently used command that stands for "no hang up."
+[^fn14]: The nohup command is an infrequently used command that stands for "no hang up."
 Hang up is a term that Unix-like systems use to indicate that the user has logged out.
 At logout, all of a user's running programs are sent a hangup (HUP) signal, and typically programs end when they receive it.
 The nohup command says to ignore the HUP signal.
 The combination of nohup with a script launched in the background guarantees that the command won't block us from running other code cells.